 Silverheels and Hart talk shop on one of the show's trademark hokey studio sets

 And for good reason.
-Regardless of what one might think of Hart in the role of the Ranger, the show's production standards had been slipping for some time, and they bottomed out in season three.
+Regardless of what one might think of Hart in the role of the Ranger, the show's production standards appeared to be slipping around that time, and they bottomed out in season three.

 If nothing else, whoever was in charge of making the fake rocks for the show during season three should have been fired — and they apparently were, before season four went into production.